WhiteFossa/Arkumida/README.md

 # Notes
 After running furtails-importer don't forget to replace [ascii=N] to [ascii=M], where M = N / 6, in text variants

+# TODO
+- Add images previews (for now full-sized images are displayed as previews)